The MAMA-MIA Challenge: Advancing Generalizability and Fairness in Breast MRI Tumor Segmentation and Treatment Response Prediction: Introduction

-To address these limitations, we introduce the \textbf{MAMA-MIA Challenge}, a large-scale benchmark for breast cancer analysis using DCE-MRI.
+To address these challenges, we introduce the \textbf{MAMA-MIA Challenge}, a multi-country benchmark for breast cancer analysis using DCE-MRI.
+Rather than proposing a single predictive model, the benchmark provides a standardized framework for evaluating and comparing AI methods across institutions and populations.
 The benchmark jointly evaluates (i) primary tumor segmentation and (ii) prediction of pathological complete response using pre-treatment imaging only.
-Models are trained on a large multi-institutional United States cohort and evaluated on an external European test set from three independent centers, enabling assessment of cross-continental and cross-institutional generalization.
+Models are trained on a large multi-institutional United States cohort and evaluated on an external European test set collected from three independent centers in different countries, enabling rigorous assessment of cross-institutional and cross-continental generalization.
 The evaluation framework further quantifies performance consistency across clinically relevant subgroups, explicitly incorporating fairness alongside predictive accuracy.

-This work makes the following contributions: \begin{itemize} \item A large-scale benchmark for breast DCE-MRI jointly evaluating tumor segmentation and pCR prediction. \item A fairness-aware evaluation protocol assessing performance consistency across age, menopausal status, and breast density. \item A comprehensive comparative analysis of submitted methods, identifying trends in model design, generalization behavior, and accuracy–fairness trade-offs. \item A standardized and reproducible community resource including datasets, evaluation code, and reporting guidelines. \end{itemize}
+The benchmark remains active on the CodaBench platform\footnote{\url{https://www.codabench.org/competitions/7425/}}.